Niryo/controllerim/README.md

 * **Mimics React's local component's state :** React state is really good for dumb components, but it's not so good for smart components.
 It cannot be esaly shared to deep nested children, it prevents separation of logic and view to different files, and it is not easily testable. controllerim tackles exactly those points.

+## How

+The basic (and naive) idea works very similar to React's local components' state, by forcing the component to update on every call to a setter function on the controller.
+But this is expensive, because we want to render things only if they are trully effected by the change.
+So Controllerim utilizes [Mobx](https://github.com/mobxjs/mobx) behind the scenes for all the performance boosts (Memoizes values, calculates dependencies and renders only when trully needed).
+Controllerim uses es6 Proxies to proxy Mobx out of the way and keep the state nice and clean, so it's not tightly coupled to Mobx.
+If you are using an old browser that doesn't support Proxies, Controllerim will fallback to the naive solution, but don't worry - es6 Proxy support is very wide, and for most of the web apps the naive solution works fast enough.

 ## Api